Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes

 For the {\sc Polytope containment} problem, can the structure of the certificates be better characterized?
 Such as, what are suitable degree bounds with regard to {\sc Polytope containment} or, somewhat more general, with regard to general bilinear programming problems?

 The finite convergence result~\ref{thm:convergence2} is an essential prerequisite for potential combinatorial accesses to sum of squares certificates of low-degree problems.
-How are $\HH$-in-$\VV$ conversion algorithms (such as the Fourier-Motzkin-elimination) related to the algebraic certificates of {\sc Polytope containment}?
-Since Theorem~\ref{th:smallinbig} provides a very efficient certification of polytopes in large polytopes, the question also arises in how far the sum of squares techniques can be effectively combined with existing combinatorial techniques such as Fourier-Motzkin.
+How are $\HH$-to-$\VV$ conversion algorithms (such as the Fourier-Motzkin-elimination) related to the algebraic certificates of {\sc Polytope containment}?
+Since Theorem~\ref{th:smallinbig} provides a very efficient certification of {\sc Polytope Containment} in large polytopes, the question also arises in how far the sum of squares techniques can be effectively combined with existing combinatorial techniques such as Fourier-Motzkin.